 जाके अस रथ होइ दृढ सुनहु सखा मतिधीर ||6||

 Vibhishana asks the Lord, “O Master!
 You have no chariot, no mail, nor even footwear.
 How are you going to win against the great warrior Ravana?”

 Says Rama, the Ocean of Grace, “Pay attention dear, the chariot required to win is of a different type:

 Valour and perseverance are the wheels of the chariot.
 Truth and character comprise the pole and the winning emblem.
-Strength, discerning wisdom, self-control and benefit of others are the steeds.
+Strength, discerning wisdom, self-control and the benefit of others are the steeds.
 Forgiveness, compassion, and evenness are the reins.
 Devotional service to your Ishta is the charioteer.
 Indifference is the mail and contentment is the sword.
 Charity is the axe and intellect is the power (śakti— the bolt).
 Knowledge is the strong bow.

 A still and pure mind is the quiver and self-control, control of the senses, and discipline are the various arrows.
 Worship of the Guru and the learned is the impenetrable armor.
 There is not another method of winning as powerful as this.
 The one who has a chariot of such dharma, let alone any worries of winning or losing, there will, in fact, be no enemies left for him to conquer.
-The one who stays firm on such chariot can even win the most formidable foe — this world (the attractions of the material world).”
+The one who stays firm on such a chariot can even win against the most formidable foe — this world (the attractions of the material world).”

 Once again I wish you a safe and happy Diwali.
 Ride the chariot with grace!

 Please take care of yourselves and each other.